PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 07:14:15
+Last updated: 2024-04-12 07:14:49
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar